S3 method for mvgam

 trend_formula

-An optional character string specifying the GAM process model formula.
+An optional formula object specifying the GAM process model formula.
 If supplied, a linear predictor will be modelled for the latent trends to capture process model evolution separately from the observation model.
 Should not have a response variable specified on the left-hand side of the formula (i.e. a valid option would be ~ season + s(year)).
 Also note that you should not use the identifier series in this formula to specify effects that vary across time series.
 Instead you should use trend.
 This will ensure that models in which a trend_map is supplied will still work consistently (i.e. by allowing effects to vary across process models, even when some time series share the same underlying process model).
 This feature is only currently available for RW(), AR() and VAR() trend models.
 In nmix() family models, the trend_formula is used to set up a linear predictor for the underlying latent abundance.
 Be aware that it can be very challenging to simultaneously estimate intercept parameters for both the observation mode (captured by formula) and the process model (captured by trend_formula).
 Users are recommended to drop one of these using the - 1 convention in the formula right hand side.

 trend_model